 Considering the multiple dimensions of information security in all phases and areas can quickly become overwhelming: That’s why we are happy to support you in integrating information security into your SDLC and help you create the appropriate processes.
 This way you can develop secure software faster and more reliably.

 Our methodology is based on Microsoft's Security Development Lifecycle and includes the following phases, which should be cycled through at 1-2 year intervals:

-To implement a successful Secure SDLC, it is essential that all employees develop an awareness of IT security.
-Therefore, during the training phase, an awareness workshop tailored to your company is held to raise awareness of IT security, as well as a workshop on secure software development.
+To implement a successful Secure SDLC, it is essential that all employees develop an awareness of information security.
+Therefore, during the training phase, an awareness workshop tailored to your company is held to raise awareness of information security, as well as a workshop on secure software development.

 In order to evaluate the security level and maturity of the software in the following steps, we evaluate here which security requirements are relevant for you and create Quality Gates & Bug Bars.

 Through threat modeling, we model attack scenarios and the attack surface of your products to create a threat profile that helps you prioritize the right measures to secure them.
 This takes the form of collaborative threat modeling workshops, in which our security experts work with your team to evaluate and improve the architecture in terms of information security.
 Here we are guided by industry standards such as STRIDE or Abuse Cases.